 Don’t listen to them.

 However, as I’ve learned more about what makes people read your blog posts, I realized that more often than not the opposite is true: the longer, the better.
-In fact, some of my best-read blog posts have been over 1,500 words long.
+In fact, some of my best-read blog posts have been over 2,000 words long.

 3 Perfect Lengths for Blog Posts

 As I’ve experimented with different lengths, from 100-word mini-posts to 2,000+ word encyclopedia entries, I've found that each has different advantages depending on what you want to get out of your blog.